nag9s/SelfHelp/motivation/the-difference-between-professionals-and-amateurs.md

 Going about your work like a pro isn't easy, but it's also not as complicated or difficult as you might think.
 There are three steps.

 1. Decide what you want to be good at.

+    If you know what you want, then getting it is much easier.
+This sounds simple, but in my experience even people who are smart, creative, and talented rarely know exactly what they are working for and why.